zdearmin/TheDiscAppMVC/README.md

 ## Usage
 TheDiscAppMVC had been developed with ASP.Net Identity.
 All indexes can be viewed without registering an account.
 To edit, get details, or delete information, an account will be required.

 This web application has been deployed to Azure Cloud Service.
-The base website url should resemble [thediscapp.azurewebsite.net](https://thediscapp.azurewebsites.net).
+The deployed webiste can be found here: [thediscapp.azurewebsite.net](https://thediscappmvc.azurewebsites.net).

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- DATABASE SCHEMA -->